 - Update your pitch to reflect changing priorities as you progress through funding rounds, ensuring continued relevance and impact.

-Effective Investor Communication Techniques
+What Are Effective Investor Communication Techniques?

 1. Capturing Investor Attention